ashjpo/LM-MS/readme.md

 		2. This framework can realize single-node multi-service, multi-node multi-service, O__O" multi-api gateway combination of multiple modes

-		3. The advantage of this framework over the mainstream framework is that:		O(∩_∩)O
+		3. The advantage of this framework over the mainstream framework is that:		O(O_O)O
 			1)	Can be written in multiple languages to provide backend services for applications
 			2)	Lightweight
 			3)	Simple to deploy, less external dependencies

-		4. Developers can focus their work on writing service code that is directly related to business logic without having to think too much about framework-related content.		′(*>﹏<*)′
+		4. Developers can focus their work on writing service code that is directly related to business logic without having to think too much about framework-related content.		′(O﹏O*)′

 		5. There may be some bugs in this open source version, if you find it, you can contact me.	>_<|||

 		6. The entire framework is written in Java, and the performance is efficient.
-O(∩_∩)O
+O(O_O)O

 ## Microservices framework